-- Article 12-2 (1) It is not permissible to file a demand based on the preceding Article, Article 30, paragraph 1 of the Act against Unjustifiable Premiums and Misleading Representations (Act No. 134 of 1962), Article 58-18 through 58-24 of the Act on Specified Commercial Transactions (Act No. 57 of 1976), or Article 11 of the Food Labeling Act (Act No. 70 of 2013) (hereinafter referred to as a "demand for injunction") in the following cases: - (i) when the filing is done with the intention of obtaining an unjustifiable profit for the qualified consumer organization or a third party, or to cause damage to the other party of the demand; - (ii) when the details of the demand and the other party are the same as those for which a final judgment or equally binding disposition (meaning a final and binding judgment or anything with the same effect; this excludes what is set forth in (a) through (c) below; the same applies hereinafter) already exists from previous legal proceedings (meaning litigation, proceedings regarding petitions for settlement, conciliation, and arbitration; the same applies hereinafter) to which another qualified consumer organization was party and in which a demand for injunction was filed; provided, however, that this does not apply if that other qualified consumer organization has had its certification as referred to in Article 13, paragraph (1) rescinded in relation to the legal proceedings leading to the final and binding judgment on the grounds set forth in Article 34, paragraph (1), item (iv), nor does it apply if, pursuant to paragraph (3) of that Article, there was a finding that grounds as set forth in that item as regards that other organization exist, in relation to those proceedings:
+(Restriction on Demanding Cease and Desist or Seeking Injunctive Relief Article 12-2 (1) It is not permissible to file a demand based on the preceding Article, Article 30, paragraph 1 of the Act against Unjustifiable Premiums and Misleading Representations (Act No. 134 of 1962), Article 58-18 through 58-24 of the Act on Specified Commercial Transactions (Act No. 57 of 1976), or Article 11 of the Food Labeling Act (Act No. 70 of 2013) (hereinafter referred to as "demanding cease and desist or seeking injunctive relief") in the following cases:

+- (i) when being made with the intention of obtaining an unjustifiable gain for the qualified consumer organization or a third party, or to cause damage to the other party of the demand; - (ii) when each of the prayer for relief and the other party are the same as those for which a final judgment or equally binding disposition (meaning a final and binding judgment or anything with the same effect; this excludes what is set forth in (a) through (c) below; the same applies hereinafter) already exists from previous legal proceedings (meaning litigation and settlement proceedings, arbitration and mediation; the same applies hereinafter) to which another qualified consumer organization was a party and in which a complaint for injunction was filed; provided, however, that this does not apply if that other qualified consumer organization has had its certification as referenced in Article 13, paragraph (1) revoked in relation to the legal proceedings leading to the final and binding judgment on the grounds set forth in Article 34, paragraph (1), item (iv), nor does it apply if, pursuant to paragraph (3) of that Article, there was a finding that grounds as set forth in that item as regards that other organization exist, in relation to those proceedings:

-- (a) a final and binding judgment dismissing the action without prejudice; - (b) a final and binding judgment or an arbitration award dismissing the demand for injunction only on the grounds provided for in the preceding item; - (c) a final and binding judgment or any other judgment with an equivalent effect that dismisses a demand for a declaratory judgment confirming that there is no right to file a demand for injunction (hereinafter referred to as a "right to demand an injunction") or that no obligation exists in connection with a person's right to demand an injunction (referred to as a "demand for a judgment declaring the non-existence of a right to demand an injunction or a related obligation" in Article 24). - (2) The main clause of item (ii) of the preceding paragraph does not preclude a person from filing a demand for an injunction in the case as set forth in the main clause of that item based on grounds arising after the conclusion of oral arguments in the litigation subject to the final and binding judgment in question, or based on grounds arising after the establishment of anything with the same effect as a final and binding judgment.
+- (a) a final and binding judgment dismissing the action; - (b) a final and binding judgment or an arbitration award dismissing the complaint for injunction only on the grounds provided for in the preceding item; and - (c) a final and binding judgment or any other judgment with an equivalent effect that dismisses a demand for a declaratory judgment confirming that there is no right to file a complaint for injunction (hereinafter referred to as a "right to seek injunctive relief") or that no obligation exists in connection with a person's right to seek injunctive relief (referred to as a "demand for a judgment declaring the non-existence of a right to seek injunctive relief or a related obligation" in Article 24). - (2) The main clause of item (ii) of the preceding paragraph does not preclude a person from seeking injunctive relief in the case as set forth in the main clause of that item based on grounds arising after the conclusion of oral arguments in the litigation subject to the final and binding judgment in question, or based on grounds arising after the establishment of anything with the same effect as a final and binding judgment.